 Within energy systems modelling, we must explore different possibilities of what could happen in the future.
 This is known as scenario analysis.
 We do this as the future is uncertain, particularly over the long-term horizon.
 We therefore might want to consider multiple scenarios to assess how demand could vary in the future.

-For example, for different scenarios, key predictors of energy demand, such as population growth, economic development and energy polciy can be varied across scnenarios.
+For example, for different scenarios, key predictors of energy demand, such as population growth, economic development and energy policy can be varied across the scenarios.
 This would mean that each scenario has a different energy demand projection.

-Since we can not be certain of the scenario which will be the best predictor of the future, it is useful to model several scenarios and consider the implications of each of them to give useufl insights for policymaking.
+Since we can not be certain of the scenario which will be the best predictor of the future, it is useful to model several scenarios and consider the implications of each of them to give useful insights for policymaking.

 # Summary